-Metadata are needed as a high-level directory for specific data and to explain how the plot data were gathered (see Appendix 1, Tables 2.1-2.6).
-All field plot metadata must include a project name and project description.
-The approach used in selecting the plot location, as described in Section 5.2, should be recorded as narrative text.
-Metadata on plot layout should include the total plot area in $m^2$ and the size of the homogeneous stand of vegetation in which the plot was located (see Appendix 1, Table 1.3).
-Plot metadata should include whether the plot type is entire or made up of subplots (see Plot Design, Section 5.2).
-If the plot is made up of subplot observations, the total area of the subplots, not including the spaces in between the subplots, should be specified (see Appendix 1, Table 2.2).
-Canopy cover method and strata method used must be included in the metadata, as should the name and contact information of the lead field investigators.
-Metadata can be readily generated if the plot data exist within the VegBank XML schema discussed in Chapter 8 and Appendix 4.
+1317 Metadata are needed as a high-level directory for specific data and to explain how the 1318 plot data were gathered (see Tables 2.1-2.6 of Appendix 1).
+All field plot metadata must include 1319 a project name and project description.
+The approach used in selecting the plot location, as 1320 described in Section 5.2, should be recorded as narrative text.
+Metadata on plot layout should include the total plot area in m^2 and the size of the homogeneous stand of vegetation in which the 1321 1322 plot was located (see Table 1.3 of Appendix 1).
+Plot metadata should include whether the plot 1323 type is entire or made up of subplots (see Plot Design, Section 5.2).
+If the plot is made up of 1324 subplot observations, the total area of the subplots, not including the spaces in between the 1325 subplots, should be specified (see Table 2.2 of Appendix 1).
+Canopy cover method and strata 1326 method used must be included in the metadata, as should the name and contact information of 1327 the lead field investigators.
+Metadata can be readily generated if the plot data exist within the 1328 VegBank XML schema discussed in Section 8 and Appendix 4.

-Legacy data
+1329 Legacy data

-Legacy data are plot data collected prior to the publication of these guidelines or without any documented effort to comply with these guidelines.
-Given that collection of vegetation plot data has been going on in the United States for over a century, including extensive sampling of some parts of the country, these data may contribute substantially to the improvement of the NVC.
+1330 Legacy data are plot data collected prior to the publication of these guidelines or without 1331 any documented effort to comply with these guidelines.
+Given that collection of vegetation plot 1332 data has been going on in the United States for over a century, including extensive sampling of 1333 some parts of the country, these data may contribute substantially to the improvement of the 1334 NVC.
 Some plots may represent stands (or even types) that no longer exist.
-Others may contain valuable information on the historic distribution and ecology of a plant community, or may contain important structural data (such as on old-growth features) that may be difficult to obtain today.
+Others may contain 1335 valuable information on the historic distribution and ecology of a plant community, or may 1336 contain important structural data (such as on old-growth features) that may be difficult to obtain 1337 today.
 Legacy data have no special status and must conform to the same rules as other plot data.
-However, care should be taken in importing legacy data to assure maximum compatibility with current guidelines.
-In using legacy data there are some difficult issues that should be addressed in the plot metadata.
-Problems include: (1) uncertainty about plot location, which is especially common for data that exist only in published form rather than field records; (2) inadequate metadata on stand selection, plot placement, and sampling method; (3) uncertainty about species identity because of changes in nomenclature and lack of voucher specimens; (4) uncertainty about completeness of floristic data; (5) uncertainty about sampling season; and (6) incompatibility of the cover or abundance measures used.
+1338 However, care should be taken in importing legacy data to assure maximum compatibility with 1339 current guidelines.
+In using legacy data there are some difficult issues that should be addressed 1340 in the plot metadata.
+Problems include: (1) uncertainty about plot location, which is especially 1341 common for data that exist only in published form rather than field records; (2) inadequate 1342 metadata on stand selection, plot placement, and sampling method; (3) uncertainty about species 1343 identity because of changes in nomenclature and lack of voucher specimens; (4) uncertainty

+- about completeness of floristic data; (5) uncertainty about sampling season; and (6) incompatibility of the cover or abundance measures used. - 1346